DanielG1968/SwagLabsAutomation/README.md

 test_check_out.py: This file contains test cases related to the checkout functionality.
 README.md: This file (the one you are currently reading) provides an overview of the project and its contents.

-Project Name
-This is a Python project for testing login functionality, product page, API, navigation through pages, and checkout functionality.
-It includes several test files and supporting files.

 Project Structure
 The project directory consists of the following files and folders: